konggu128/Transcriptome-/README.md

                              design = ~ phenotype + stress)
 dds
 ```
-delete rows that have 0 for all treatments
+Delete rows that have 0 for all treatments
 ```{R}
 dim(dds)
 dds=dds[rowSums(counts(dds))>1,]